 Audicus’ rechargeable battery

-If you are purchasing your first pair of hearing aid, opt for the upgraded version to ensure you receive the top of the line rechargeable battery and dock.
-As a warning, steer clear of purchasing rechargeable batteries from outside vendors.
-Currently, rechargeable batteries cannot be inserted into any and all brands of hearing aids; they must be specialized to the hearing aid in order to work properly.
-Otherwise, enjoy your new life away from disposable batteries!
+If you are purchasing your first pair of hearing aid, opt for the upgraded version to ensure you receive the top of the line rechargeable version with a charging case and enjoy your new life away from disposable batteries!

 By: Diana Michel